 Power analysis: Where power lies and how you can use that in your campaign

-Digital tools - Finding and using tools to take your campaign online
+Digital tools - Finding and using tools to take your campaign online, coding and effective design

 Storytelling - How you can tell a story that empowers people to take action